LukasFuchs/FDCSGm/DiffusionProblem/README.md

 $-s_zT_{i-1,j}^{n+1}-s_xT_{i,j-1}^{n+1}+(1+2s_z+2s_x)T_{i,j}^{n+1}-s_xT_{i,j+1}^{n+1}-s_zT_{i+1,j}^{n+1}=T_{i,j}^n+\frac{Q_{i,j}^n \Delta t}{\rho c_p}$, &emsp;&emsp;&emsp; (5)

 where $s_x=\frac{\kappa \Delta t}{\Delta x^2}$ and $s_z=\frac{\kappa \Delta t}{\Delta z^2}$.
-This is a linear system of equation in the form of *A*x=rhs*, where *A* is a coefficient matrix (here with five non-zero diagonals), *x* the unknown vector, and *rhs* the known right hand side.
-THe main advantage of the implicit method is that there are no restrictions on the time step, but this does not mean that it is accurate.
-Taking to large time steps may result in an accurate solution for features with small spatial scales.
-Here, I do solve the linear system of equations in MATLAB with a right-array divison (but other solver method might be applied).
+This is a linear system of equation in the form of *A*x=rhs*, where *A* is a coefficient matrix (here with five non-zero diagonals), *x* the unknown vector, and *rhs* the known right-hand side.
+The main advantage of the implicit method is that there are no restrictions on the time step, but this does not mean that it is accurate.
+Taking to large time steps may result in an inaccurate solution for features with small spatial scales.
+Here, I do solve the linear system of equations in MATLAB with a right-array divison (but other solver method might be applicable, too).

-&emsp;As promising as the implicit method is, one needs to be careful in setting up the coefficient matrix and the corresponding unknown and *rhs* vectors (especially in 2-D).
+&emsp;As promising as the implicit method is, the band width of the coefficient matrix could be problematic in models with a very high resoltuion.
+In addition, one needs to be careful in setting up the coefficient matrix and the corresponding unknown and *rhs* vectors (especially in 2-D).
 Here, one needs to do a proper indexing of the regular grid points by using a global index variable, which goes from 1 to *nx* x *nz*.
 This global index replaces the local *i* and *j* indices in equation (4), such that the spatial derivatives at a point *i*, *j* are given as:

 $\frac{\partial^2 T}{\partial x^2} = \frac{T_{(i-1)nx+j+1}-2T_{(i-1)nx+j} + T_{(i-1)nx+j+1}}{\Delta x^2}$,&emsp;&emsp;&emsp; (6)